Frequently Asked Questions

 What if we’re not in a position to save for college?

 That’s completely understandable.
 You can start a 529 account with as little as $25, or even nothing if contributing through payroll direct deposit.
 There are no setup or maintenance fees, and there’s no penalty if you are unable to continue contributions.
 So even if you can’t add more right away, our sponsorship model ensures your child receives a meaningful contribution toward their future.
-You’re free to pick back up whenever you’re ready.
+You’re free to pick back up at a later time.
 Source: https://path2college529.com

 Is the 529 plan the prefered option for TYI to work with?
 Yes, a 529 plan is preferred because it offers the flexibility families need and integrates seamlessly with Ugift for easy contributions.
 However, we’re also open to working with other education-focused savings options, like a Coverdell ESA.